scottoffen/express-lembro/README.md

 The only method instrumented for debugging is the call to the private `reduce()` method, using the [`debug`](https://www.npmjs.com/package/debug) module.
 Messages displayed include a message with the starting cache size and another with the ending cache size.

-## Memory Usage and Scaling with express-session and MemoryStore ##
+## `MemoryStore`, Memory Usage and Scaling ##

-If you've used [express-session](https://www.npmjs.com/package/express-session), then you've likely already seen this from their documentation:
+If you've used [express-session](https://www.npmjs.com/package/express-session), then you've likely already seen this warning from their documentation:

 > **Warning** The default server-side session storage, `MemoryStore`, is *purposely* not designed for a production environment.
 It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.

-And if you tried to run it production anyway, and you get this error:
+And if you tried to run it production anyway, you saw an error like this:

 ```
 Warning: connection.session() MemoryStore is not